asarantsev/3spreads-CAPE-simulator/README.md

 Update: Added simulator.py for the simulator using log trailing earnings yield and three spreads.
 It is discussed in the same post https://my-finance.org/2025/03/27/sp-returns-vs-bond-spreads-and-trailing-earnings-yield-with-volatility/

 Update: Added rates-only.py for fitting the returns (price/total, nominal/real).
 Here, we remove earnings yield (classic or trailing version, original or logarithmic value).
-We model these returns only using the three spreads.
+We model these returns only using the three spreads and volatility.
 See the blog post https://my-finance.org/2025/03/28/sp-returns-vs-3-spreads-with-volatility/

+Update: Added rates-only-sim.py as the simulator for only three bond spreads and volatility.
+See the same blog post.